clarte53/armine/README.md

 AddModule() method.
 - Extension of the partial classes in Armine.Model.Type to get access to the (often private) exchange types internal data.
-Typically the following two methods should be added to every types, with X is the name of the plugin, T1 and T2 the exchange type and the source type respectively:
+Typically the following two methods should be added to every types, where X is the name of the plugin, T1 and T2 the exchange type and the source type respectively:
     - public static T1 FromX(...)
     - public T2 ToX(...)